Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzeWithPrebuiltModel.md

 # Analyze a document with a prebuilt model

-This sample demonstrates how to analyze data from certain types of common documents with pre-trained models, using an invoice as an example.
+This sample demonstrates how to analyze data from certain types of common documents with prebuilt models, using an invoice as an example.
 For a list of the types of documents supported by the Form Recognize service's prebuilt models, please check the [Choosing the prebuilt model ID][choosing-the-prebuilt-model-id] section.

 To get started you'll need a Cognitive Services resource or a Form Recognizer resource.
 See [README][README] for prerequisites and instructions.